raunelgarcia/front-end-framework/README.md

     - Description: Represents the version of the device being tested for mobile testing on SauceLabs.
 If left blank, the default value is `.*`, which means the latest version of any available device.
 If left blank while using an emulator, the default value is `current_major`, which means it will use the latest version.
-You can also specify the version if needed, having in mind that 14.0 is the smaller version for iOS, and 8.0 is the smaller version for Android.
+You can also specify the version if needed, having in mind that you should write the exact version, for example the shortest versions you should use are '8.0' for Android and '14.0' for iOS.

 Ensure to set these variables according to your testing requirements before executing the tests.